-In 2015 the Company derived approximately 80% of its revenue from sales in Canada, approximately 9% from sales in Japan and approximately 6% from sales in the United States, and the balance from sales in other global markets.
+In 2016 the Company derived approximately 77% of its revenue from sales in Canada, approximately 9% from sales in Japan and approximately 7% from sales in the United States, and the balance from sales in other global markets.

-The Company operates an international export business through a network of offices located in Canada, Korea, Japan and Hong Kong that is focused on the sale of chilled and frozen pork and value-added prepared meats and meals and on serving the needs of the Company's strategic international customers.
+The Company operates an international export business through a network of offices located in Canada, Korea and Japan with an office opening in Shanghai in 2017 that is focused on the sale of chilled and frozen pork and value-added prepared meats and meals and on serving the needs of the Company's strategic international customers.
 The Company markets a number of products outside of Canada including value-added prepared meats, pork and poultry products.
-There are significant sales of pork products in Japan, the United States, Mexico and Korea.
-The Company's performance is affected by global market demand, prices, foreign exchange fluctuations as well as trade barriers.
+There are significant sales of pork products in Japan, the United States, Mexico, China and Korea.
+The Company's performance is affected by global market demand, prices and foreign exchange fluctuations as well as trade barriers.